 – Severe anaemia (risk of small foetus, prematurity, neonatal anaemia, increased vulnerability in case of haemorrhage).
 Transfusion should be available in case of severe anaemia during the third trimester.

-– Multiple pregnancy (risk of obstructed labour, preterm delivery, hypertension, diabetes, intrauterine growth retardation and postpartum haemorrhage).
-Advise rest.
+– Multiple pregnancy (risk of obstructed labour, preterm delivery, hypertension, diabetes, intrauterine growth restriction and postpartum haemorrhage).

-– Premature rupture of membranes (risk of infection, preterm delivery and intrauterine foetal death).
+– Preterm rupture of membranes (risk of infection, preterm delivery and intrauterine foetal death).